top of page

 Institute for Learning Sciences and Teacher Education, Australia

-Senior Research Fellow, Australian Catholic University, Brisbane, 2023-present
+Senior Research Fellow, Australian Catholic University, Brisbane, 2023-2024

 Research Fellow, Australian Catholic University, Brisbane, 2019-2022